Food Microbiology: Cider Making

-Gilsonfest is a collaboration between Bard College, Historic Red Hook, Dutchess County Historical Society, and Red Hook Quilters focusing on the life of Montgomery Place gardener Alexander Gilson.
-Gilson was an African American slave, who after being freed stayed on as head gardener and eventually opened his own nursery business.
-Bard students in Professor Myra Young Armstead's spring 2019 course The Window at Montgomery Place, an Engaged Liberal Arts and Sciences (ELAS) offering, conducted historical research and worked to develop an exhibition honoring Gilson that is on view at the Historic Red Hook Annex.
+Gilsonfest was a Bard College–led collaboration including Historic Red Hook, the Dutchess County Historical Society, and the Red Hook Quilters, funded by the Lumina Foundation, that focused on the life of Alexander Gilson (c.
+1824–89).
+Gilson was an African American who labored for 50 years at Montgomery Place, eventually becoming the head gardener.
+Bard students in Professor Myra Young Armstead's spring 2019 course The Window at Montgomery Place, an Engaged Liberal Arts and Sciences (ELAS) offering, conducted historical research and assisted in developing the exhibition in partnership with historians and Bard staff.

 Spring Sculpture Exhibition: Steel and Scale Remarks